rivas-j/Excel_kickstarter_analysis/Readme.md

 ### Analysis of Outcomes Based on Launch Date

+Using a filtered pivot table, we generated this line chart to visualize the relationship between launch dates and the success rate of theather Kickstarter campaigns:

 ![Outcomes Based on Launch Date](https://github.com/rivas-j/kickstarter-analysis/blob/5a990a44e53bcde5722ba97e0bd8fb429a922622/Resources/Theater_Outcomes_vs_Launch.png)

+Based on this chart, we're noticing that the month of May yielded the most successful Theater campaigns.
+The months of May through August, and October, yielded the highest number of failed Theater campaigns.
+Our conclusion is that May will be the best month for launching a sucessful new Theater campaign.
+We would advise not starting a Theater campaign in December, where the rate of Successful and Failed are equal.

 ### Analysis of Outcomes Based on Goals